jkeohan/rctr-9-8-20/labs/w02d01/memory_game.md

 Now it's time to put it all together.
 At a high level you will do the following:

-> Create a separate Card Component for each element in the array of data provided.
+> Iterate over an array and create a Card Component for each element in the array.
 Each card will be assigned the same background image.
-When the user clicks on a card it will update and re-render the image assigned to that card specifically.
+When the user clicks on a card it will update and re-render the image assigned to the cardImage key for that card specifically.

 ## Working Version
 Here is a [working version](https://codepen.io/jkeohan/live/peZQaz) of the app so you have a reference of the base functionality that you are being asked to implement.